 The Registry of Training Providers

 As part of the Entry-Level Driver Training (ELDT) requirements, the FMCSA keeps track of the CDL applicants who have successfully completed the new training and certification procedures provided by their training providers.
+The training provider registry also lists all the CDL schools that offer ELDT.

 The Moving Ahead for Progress in the 21st Century Act established the ELDT rules and the Training Provider Registry.
 The Entry-Level Driver Training Advisory Group, a collaborative policymaking panel that conducted a number of sessions in 2015, influenced the final ELDT rule in part through consensus suggestions.

-The Benefits of Going to a Great CDL School
+The Benefits of Going to CDL School

 Even before federal rules were in effect, to get a CDL license without going to school is ill advisable.
 A great CDL school will have experienced teachers who were previous truck drivers that draw from years of being on the road.
 You’ll have access to these grizzled veteran truckers’ depth of knowledge that pales in comparison to learning from a manual.